ambisonictoolkit/atk-matrices/README.md

     __Note:__ You should have received a license notice with these matrices.
     Please see the included _Third Party Notices_ for further details on the Wiggins contribution.

 ---
+### Matrix formats

+Each matrix is provided in several formats:

+***.yml***

+A [YAML](http://yaml.org/) file containing the matrix along with verbose metadata.
+Refer to [flu-dec.yml](FOA/decoders/BtoA/flu-dec.yml) for an example.

+***.txt***

+A text file containing the matrix, with one row per line, and cell values separated by spaces.
+Refer to [flu-dec.txt](FOA/decoders/BtoA/flu-dec.txt) for an example.

+***.mosl.txt***

+A text file containing one cell value per line.
+The first two values gives the dimension of the matrix as number of rows and number of columns.
+Empty lines can be used for improved readability.
+Comment lines can be added, starting with `//`.
+Inline comments are also supported.
+Refer to [flu-dec.mosl.txt](FOA/decoders/BtoA/flu-dec.mosl.txt) for an example.

+---